-The College of Engineering's (COE) Engineering Student Design Center (ESDC) has a machine shop in 1220 Bainer Hall (known as the Student Shop) available for "hands-on" usage by students and faculty under the supervision the ESDC staff.
+The College of Engineering's (COE) Engineering Student Design Center (ESDC) has a machine shop in 1220 Bainer Hall (known as the Student Shop) available for "hands-on" usage by students and faculty under the supervision Michael Akahori of the Engineering Dean's Office.
 In addition a student project area in 1230 Bainer Hall is available and used primarily for extra-curricular team competition projects.
 The ESDC is a supervised facility that provides students with opportunities for hands-on manufacturing and fabrication in a safe environment.
 They offer instructional support to students, faculty and staff of the College of Engineering as they work on projects for classes, independent study, research, and student design competition clubs.
 The ESDC website (http://engineering.ucdavis.edu/esdc/) has information on their safety policy, schedule for orientation classes, etc.